 Bavette is a type of flank steak and here it’s cooked in brisket drippings before being seared and sliced to order.
-At $18, it’s one of the more expensive things on the menu, but get it even if you have to sacrifice some of the other dishes.
+It’s one of the more expensive things on the menu, but get it even if you have to sacrifice some of the other dishes.

-The cheeseburger is only available during Happy Hour, but it’s reason enough to skip out from work early or add a last minute “dentist appointment” to your calendar.
-The patty is a mix of brisket and bavette, and it’s topped with a brisket jam, red onion and muenster cheese.
+The patty is a mix of brisket and bavette, and it’s topped with a brisket jam, red onion, and muenster cheese.

 Here the fried chicken is topped with numbing and tingly Szechuan salt and Thai herbs, and it comes with a chili aioli for dipping.
 This is a great appetizer to share.